mikolalysenko/3d-camera/README.md

 * `"matrix"` allows for direct matrix manipulation of the camera controller

 #### `projection.fovX`
-The horizontal field of view
+The horizontal field of view angle in radians

 #### `projection.fovY`
-The vertical field of view
+The vertical field of view angle in radians

 #### `projection.zNear`
 The distance of the near clip plane